BShanrockSolberg/datasciencecoursera/getdataproj/tidytrial_code_book.md

 * mean(): Mean value
 * std(): Standard deviation

-tidytrial.csv averages the measurements of all similar activities.
-So if subject #1 was measured SITTING 34 times, the average of those 34 measurements is captured in tidytrial.csv.
+**tidytrial.txt** averages the measurements of all similar activities.
+So if subject #1 was measured SITTING 34 times, the average of those 34 measurements is captured in **tidytrial.txt**.

 The variable names have been modified to reflect this, the format is `avg_[feature]_[function]_[X]`
 Processed variable example: `avg_fBodyBodyGyroJerkMag_std or avg_tBodyAcc_mean_Z`